kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Charles I. *The Kings Maiesties Declaration to His Subiects, Concerning Lawfull Sports to Be Vsed England and Wales*.
 London: Robert Barker, 1633.

-Coelson, Lancelot. *The Poor-Mans Physician and Chyrurgion […]*.
+Coelson, Lancelot. *The Poor-Mans Physician and Chyrurgion* […].
 London: Simon Miller, 1656.

 Comber, Thomas (ed.). *Book of Instructions, Written by Sir Christr.
-Wandesforde […]*.
+Wandesforde* […].
 Cambridge: J. Archdeacon, 1777.

--- *Memoirs of the Life and Death of the Right Honourable the Lord Deputy Wandesforde […]*, 2nd edn.
+-- *Memoirs of the Life and Death of the Right Honourable the Lord Deputy Wandesforde* […], 2nd edn.
 Cambridge: J. Archdeacon, 1778.

 Comber, Thomas. *Brief Discourse Upon the Offices of Baptism and Confirmation*.
 London: J. Martyn, 1675.

-Culpeper, Nicholas. *The English Physitian […]*.
+Culpeper, Nicholas. *The English Physitian* […].
 London: Peter Cole, 1652.

 -- *Directory for Midwives*.
 London: Peter Cole, 1662.

-De Laune, Thomas. *The Present State of London […]*.
+De Laune, Thomas. *The Present State of London* […].
 London: Enoch Prosser and John How, 1681.

-Dod, John and Robert Cleaver. *A Godly Forme of Houshold Government for the Ordering of Priuate Families […]*.
+Dod, John and Robert Cleaver. *A Godly Forme of Houshold Government for the Ordering of Priuate Families* […].
 London: Thomas Man, 1621.

 Donne, John.
 ‘Upon the Translations of the Psalms by Sir Philip Sidney, and the Countess of Pembroke, his Sister’.
 In *Poems of John Donne*, edited by E. K. Chambers.
 London: Lawrence & Bullen, 1896.

 Dugdale, William. *Dugdale’s Visitation of Yorkshire, with Additions*, edited by J. W. Clay, 3 vols.
 Exeter: William Pollard, 1899–1917.

-Duncan, A. (trans.). *The Edinburgh New Dispensatory […]*.
+Duncan, A. (trans.). *The Edinburgh New Dispensatory* […].
 Edinburgh: Bell and Bradfute, 1810.

 *Eikon Basilike, with Selections from Eikonoklastes*, edited by Jim Daems and Holly Faith Nelson.
 Plymouth: Broadview, 2006.

 Evelyn, John. *Acetaria: A Discourse of Sallets (1699)*, edited by J. P. Driver.
 London: Prospect Books, 1996.

 Field, John and Thomas Wilcox. *An Admonition to the Parliament*.
-Hemel Hempstead?: s.n., 1572.
+Hemel Hempstead: s.n., 1572.

-Gouge, William. *Of Domesticall Duties […]*.
+Gouge, William. *Of Domesticall Duties* […].
 London: William Bladen, 1622.

 Grymeston, Elizabeth. *Miscelanea.
 Meditations.
 Memoratiues*.
 London: Felix Norton, 1604

-Guidott, Thomas. *A Discourse of Bathe […]*.
+Guidott, Thomas. *A Discourse of Bathe* […].
 London: Henry Brome, 1676.

-Gyer, Nicholas. *The English Phlebotomy […]*.
+Gyer, Nicholas. *The English Phlebotomy* […].
 London: Andrew Mansell, 1592.

 Hall, Joseph. *Meditations and Vowes, Divine and Morall Serving for Direction in Christian and Civill Practice.
 Newly Enlarged with Caracters of Vertues and Vices*.
 London: Fetherstone, 1621.

-Hammond, Samuel. *Gods Judgements upon Drunkards, Swearers, and Sabbath-breakers […]*.
+Hammond, Samuel. *Gods Judgements upon Drunkards, Swearers, and Sabbath-breakers* […].
 London: William London, 1659.

 Jones, Henry. *A Remonstrance of Divers Remarkeable Passages Concerning the Church and Kingdome of Ireland*.
 London: Godfrey Emerson and William Bladon, 1642.

 *Journal of the House of Lords*, vol. 8, 1645–1647.
 London: His Majesty's Stationary Office, 1767–1830.

-Hobbes, Thomas. *The Questions Concerning Liberty, Necessity, and Chance […]*.
+Hobbes, Thomas. *The Questions Concerning Liberty, Necessity, and Chance* […].
 London, Andrew Crook, 1656.

 Hooker, Richard. *The Works of Mr. Richard Hooker … in Eight Books of Ecclesiastical Polity*.
 London: Thomas Newcomb for Andrew Crook, 1666.